Shopping

 South Coast Shopping in Barbados

-A great place to start on the south coast is in Worthing, which has specialty items in Coconut-Walk.
+Worthing, a great place to start on the south coast, has specialty items in Coconut Walk.
 Then you can visit the nation’s capital of Bridgetown in the parish of St. Michael.
-This is one of the central shopping districts on the island, with great duty-free prices on a wide variety of options all in one place.
-From local to international fare, banking facilities, crystal and jewelry, duty-free shopping, pharmacies, shoe stores, and so much more, a trip to Bridgetown is a ‘must’ on any shoppers list.
+This is one of the central shopping districts on the island, with great duty-free prices on a wide variety of options in one place.
+From local to international fare, banking facilities, crystal and jewelry, duty-free shopping, pharmacies, shoe stores, and much more, a trip to Bridgetown is a must on any shopper’s list.

 In the capital city and heart of town, Broad Street is home to Harrisons Department store, DaCosta’s Mall, and one of the Cave Shepherd outlets stocking a generous selection of duty-free prices and designer brands such as Louis Vuitton.

-Earthworks Barbados has a regular production that includes more than 100 shapes in 24 different design patterns.
-Our range is continually changing and expanding, but if you have collected a design that is no longer “in stock,” we will be glad to create it in a specific order at no extra cost.
+Earthworks Barbados’s regular production includes over 100 shapes in 24 design patterns.
+Our range continually changes and expands, but if you have collected a design that is no longer “in stock,” we will be glad to create it in a specific order at no extra cost.

 Outside of town, there are still numerous places to shop along this lovely Barbadian stretch of coastline, including:

-Earthworks is an open pottery studio, making functional hand-decorated dinnerware and all kinds of red clay ceramic pieces.
+Earthworks is an open pottery studio making functional hand-decorated dinnerware and various red clay ceramic pieces.
 You can walk in and see experienced Bajan potters crafting their work.
-Barbados Souvenirs were created for you to take back home, which makes unique gifts and presents those loved ones back home.
+Barbados Souvenirs were created for you to take back home, making unique gifts and presents for loved ones.

-The south-east of the island is The Crane Village, which is fast becoming a serious shopping destination with an inspiring art gallery.
+The island’s southeast is The Crane Village, quickly becoming a shopping destination with an inspiring art gallery.

-You will find several shopping centers on the south coast to choose from Christ Church’s parish with excellent local prices.
-For a full description, see our South Coast Guide to shopping in Barbados.
+You will find several shopping centers on the south coast in the parish of Christ Church’s parish with excellent local prices.
+For a complete description, see our South Coast Guide to shopping in Barbados.

 West Coast Barbados Shopping

-The best place to start is in the parish of St. James on the west coast (or ‘gold’ coast as it is also known) is Holetown, home to some of the best high-end shopping on the island.
+The best place to start is in the parish of St. James on the west coast (or ‘gold’ coast as it is also known), Holetown, home to some of the best high-end shopping on the island.

-Here, you will find an array of duty-free and boutique options, as well as all the leading international designer brands, sure to satisfy those shoppers with luxury in mind.
+Here, you will find an array of duty-free and boutique options and all the leading international designer brands, sure to satisfy those shoppers with luxury in mind.

-Holetown is also home to some of the top recommended jewelers, including Colombian Emeralds International, Diamonds International, and Little Switzerland.
+Holetown is also home to some of the most recommended jewelers, including Colombian Emeralds International, Diamonds International, and Little Switzerland.

 But don’t be fooled.
 The west coast shopping experience is not all ‘glitz and glamour.’
 There are also plenty of ‘grassroots’ options on the west coast, like markets and quaint chattel houses selling local arts and crafts, souvenirs, and fresh produce.